LeeEisenberg/SideShooterThing/README.md

 ### Powerups
 Every time an enemy dies, they have a chance to drop one of three powerups:<br />
 The cyan box gives the player a temporary shield, which prevents all damage.
-It is shown by the player being tinted blue.<br />
+It is shown by the player being tinted blue.
+This powerup is also given breifly to the player when they dash or use their super to avoid taking unfair damage<br />
 The green box instantly restores 10 of the player's missing hitpoints.<br />
 The purple box increases the range of the player's dash, and also removes its cooldown.